 In order to ensure accurate readings, some experts recommend that a person who is receiving treatment with biotin should stop taking it 3 days before a blood test.

 Causes and symptoms of MS

 MS is a progressive disease, which means it gets worse over time.

 When MS attacks myelin, it damages this layer and the nerves underneath.
 Scar tissue develops, which slows or stops the nerves transmitting signals to each other.
-This interferes with communication between the brain and rest of the body, resulting in the nervous system problems that are characteristic of MS.
+This interferes with communication between the brain and the rest of the body, resulting in the nervous system problems that are characteristic of MS.

-Risk factors may include age, as the disease tends to appear between the ages of 20 to 40 years
+- age, as the disease tends to appear between the ages of 20 to 40 years

 Some individuals may experience only mild symptoms, while others may eventually lose the ability to walk or communicate.
 The rate of progression also varies between individuals.

-- Problems with vision, coordination, and balance
+- vision, coordination, and balance problems

-- Weakness in the hands and feet, or on one side of the body
+- weakness in the hands and feet, or on one side of the body

-- Hearing loss
+- hearing loss

-- A tingling sensation or numbness
+- a tingling sensation or numbness